 We recommend that researchers use the standards outlined in the UO self-check procedures.

-UPDATED What provisions do I need to make to my face-to-face human subjects research under UO stage 1?
+What provisions do I need to make to my face-to-face human subjects research under UO Stages 1 and 2?

 You will need to evaluate and revise research operating procedures as well as train research team members to ensure the: